Realistic Dialogue: 16 Observations Writers Should Know About Real Life Talk

 Write for fifteen minutes.
 Afterward, ask yourself whether it sounds like the way real people talk.
 Is it realistic or are you trying to get your characters to say what you want them to say?

-When you’re finished, post your practice in the practice box below.
+When you're finished, post your practice in the Pro Practice Workshop here.
 And if you post, please give some feedback to a few other writers about whether their dialogue sounds realistic or not.

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).